 Skip to main content

-Join us for a special two-day session provides educators with the knowledge and tools needed to implement the William & Mary Language Arts curriculum, designed for gifted learners.
-The session emphasizes the curriculum’s focus on critical thinking, literary analysis, and authentic problem-solving to engage advanced students.
+Join us for a special two-day session designed to help educators implement any version of the William and Mary Language Arts curriculum with clarity and confidence.
+The session emphasizes the curriculum’s focus on critical thinking, literary analysis, and authentic problem-solving to engage gifted learners.

 Teacher Q&A & Strategy Session: Wed, Sept 16, 2026, 5:30–6:30 PM CT